openstack/python-openstackclient/doc/source/command-objects/network.rst

 .. option:: --no-default

-    Do not use the network as the default external network.
+    Do not use the network as the default external network (default)
-    By default, no network is set as an external network.

     *Network version 2 only*